Vadeux/book_project/README.md

 ### Prerequisites

-The minimum requirement by e-shopper is that your Web server supports Django 2.1.0 or above + python 3.6+.
+The minimum requirement by e-shopper is that your Web server supports Django 2.1.0 or above and python 3.6+.

 ### Installing